CoFH/cofh.github.io/docs/thermal-innovation/index.md

 ![Thermal Innovation logo](/assets/images/modlogos/thermal-innovation.png){:.cofh-mod-page-logo}

-**Thermal Innovation** is one of the mods in the Thermal Series.
-It provides tools and gadgets that directly increase player power.
+**Thermal Innovation** is a mod for Minecraft 1.12.
+It adds tools and gadgets that directly increase player power.

 <div class="uk-margin-top uk-button-group">